stefanoborini/pep-keyword/PEP-XXX.rst

     P3: similar to P2, but replaces single-item dictionaries with a (key, value) tuple.
     P4: similar to P2, but uses a special and additional new object: keyword()

+Some of these possibilities lead to degenerate notations, i.e. indistinguishable from an already possible representation.
+In other words, the proposed notation becomes syntactic sugar for these representations.

-The old behavior for C0 is unchanged.
+Under Strategy 1, the old behavior for C0 is unchanged.

 ::